ovh/cds/docs/content/docs/components/cdn/_index.md

 ## Configuration
 Like any other CDS service, CDN requires to be authenticated with a consumer.
-The required scope are Service, Worker and RunExecution.
+The required scopes are Service, Worker and RunExecution.

 You must have at least one storage unit, one file buffer and one log buffer to be able to run CDN.